drakeet/MultiType/README.md

 [<img src="http://ww3.sinaimg.cn/large/86e2ff85gw1f55jnr2zjij20bx0bx0v3.jpg" width=256 height=256/>](http://github.com/drakeet/TimeMachine)

-## Performance testing for global static MultiTypePool #15
+## Performance testing

-I Found a Xiaomi 2s (Android 5.1.1) mobile phone for testing the performance of global static MultiTypePool today.
-I register 9999 `ItemContent` classes & `ItemViewProvider` instances in the Application beginning.
-The `ItemContent` contains 12 `String`s and the `ItemViewProvider.TestViewHolder` contains 12 `TextView`, and I put my target type after 10000 index for test Adapter onCreateViewHolder's performance.
+I found a Xiaomi 2s (Android 5.1.1) mobile phone for **testing the performance of global static MultiTypePool** today.
+I registered 9999 `ItemContent` classes & `ItemViewProvider` instances in the Application beginning.
+The `ItemContent` contains 12 random `String`s and the `ItemViewProvider.TestViewHolder` contains 12 `TextView`, and I put my target type after 10000 index for test Adapter onCreateViewHolder's performance.

-The results of this experiment show that:
+The results of this testing show that:

-Initial register 10000 types just spend 10ms!
-And the memory usage is also very low because ItemViewProvider instance do not hold any other class instance actually.
-And the RecyclerView contains MultiType also perform perfect and smooth.
+The initialization of registering 10000 types just spend 10ms!
+And the memory usage is also very low because ItemViewProvider instances do not hold any other class instance actually.
+And the `RecyclerView` which contains MultiType also perform perfectly and smoothly.

-So, do we really need a local type pool?
-Is there a application reach 10000 types?
+So, is there a application reach 10000 types?
+Do we really need a local type pool?
 The answer is obvious.

 ## Change logs & Releases